 At a minimum, Rolebot ensures 33% of candidates surfaced to customers are diverse across every role.
 However, most customers receive more than 50% candidate diversity per role.

-Aiming to support companies in Diversity and Inclusion (DNI) representation as the overall make-up of your team
+Aiming to support companies in Diversity, Equity and Inclusion (DEI) representation as the overall make-up of your team

-We believe it’s important to incorporate these two distinct factors into the hiring process for several reasons:
+We believe it’s important to incorporate these factors into the hiring process for several reasons: